faramh/Biomarker-analysis-for-Parkinson-s-disease/README.md

 # Biomarker-analysis-for-Parkinson-s-disease

-© Copyright 2024 University of British Columbia (UBC). - Mohamad Hosein Faramarzi Mckeown Lab - Neurology department - UBC
+© Copyright 2024 University of British Columbia (UBC). - Mohamad Hosein Faramarzi

+@Mckeown Lab - Neurology department - UBC

 This is a part of the big project to explore many of biomarkers in people living with Parkinson's that we can extract from EEG and behavioral measures